Airdrop: History

 Early airdrops were conducted by dropping or pushing padded bundles from aircraft.
 Later, small crates fitted with parachutes were pushed out of aircraft side cargo doors.
 Later, cargo aircraft were designed with rear access ramps, lowerable in flight, that allowed large platforms to be rolled out the back.

 As aircraft grew larger, the U.S. Air Force and Army developed low-level extraction, allowing vehicles like light tanks, armored personnel carriers and other large supplies to be delivered.
 Propaganda leaflets are another commonly airdropped item.

 Airdrops evolved to include massive bombs as payload.
 The 15,000-pound (6,800 kg) BLU-82, nicknamed the "Daisy Cutter" for its ability to turn a dense forest into a helicopter landing zone in a single blast, was used in the Vietnam War and more recently in Afghanistan.
 The 22,600-pound (10,250 kg) GBU-43/B, nicknamed the "Mother Of All Bombs", was deployed to the Persian Gulf for the Iraq War.
 Cargo aircraft like the C-130 or C-17 serve as bombers to deliver these palletized airdropped weapons.

-In 2021, the Air Force Research Laboratory successfully demonstrated the Rapid Dragon palletized cruise missile deployment system that is characterized as “a bomb bay in a box” that could allow cargo transport aircraft to act as standoff cruise missile carriers, safely staying out of a threat zone and launching a mass of standoff weapons such as the 500kg warhead JASSM-ER (925 km), JASSM-XR (1900 km) or JDAM-ER (80 km).
+In 2021, the Air Force Research Laboratory successfully demonstrated the Rapid Dragon palletized cruise missile deployment system that is characterized as “a bomb bay in a box” that could allow cargo transport aircraft to act as standoff cruise missile carriers, safely staying out of a threat zone and launching a mass of standoff weapons such as the 500 kg warhead JASSM-ER (925 km), JASSM-XR (1900 km) or JDAM-ER (80 km).
 The self-contained and disposable launch system can be loaded and deployed like a conventional palletized airdrop before the parachuted module deploys its missiles with preprogramed coordinates or targeting data transmitted from allied units.
 The module requires no additional training and the aircraft can resume its mission as a transportation vehicle after the system is launched out the cargo bay.

 In peacekeeping and humanitarian operations, food and medical supplies are often airdropped from United Nations and other aircraft.